jeffcarp/braintree-angular/README.md

 A module for using [braintree-web](https://github.com/braintree/braintree-web) in your Angular app.

-Note!
-As of version **2.0** Angular 1.5 is required and bower is no longer supported.

 > Disclaimer: `braintree-angular` is not an official Braintree module.

+**Big changes in version 2.0:**

+- Angular 1.5 is required
+- Bower is no longer supported
+- You now must supply your own client token or tokenization key

 Version 2.0 todo: